Create a Color Scheme

 - Make a copy of the

-default/folder, and change the copies name to the name of your theme (example:soho). - Inside of the newly made
+default/folder, and change the copies name to the name of your theme (example:soho/). - Inside of the newly made

-soho/folder, you'll findffu-colorscheme.css, open it in a text editor. - These lines in the file are all you need to create a color scheme:
+soho/folder, you'll findffu-colorscheme.css, open it in a text editor. - These lines in the file are really all you need to create a color scheme:

 Line 4 •File Desc:sohocolor scheme.Line 17 to 43 •all the colors for dark mode.Line 48 to 74 •all the colors for light mode.